Lady (Hear Me Tonight): Release

 The song debuted at number one in the United Kingdom on 10 September 2000, where it stayed for two weeks to become the sixteenth-best-selling single of 2000.
-The song earned Modjo an entry in the Guinness Book of World Records as the first French group to debut at number one on the UK Singles Chart.
-It also reached number one in seven other European countries and became a top-ten hit in several others, including Australia, Canada and New Zealand.
-In the United States, the song peaked at number 81 on the Billboard Hot 100 and number one on the Hot Dance Club Play chart.
+The song earned Modjo an entry in the Guinness Book of World Records as the first French group to debut at number one on the UK singles chart.
+It also reached number one in seven other European countries and became a top-10 hit in several others, including Australia, Canada and New Zealand.
+In the United States, the song peaked at number 81 on the Billboard Hot 100 and number one on the Dance Club Play chart.
 As of 2017, the single has sold two million copies worldwide.

 Critical reception and legacy

 Upon release, Scottish Daily Record named "Lady (Hear Me Tonight)" a "brilliant" house track.
 Billboard called it “one of the summer anthems throughout Europe”, and describing the track as “awash in retro memories and of-the-moment dancefloor sensibilities.”
 The magazine commended its “male vocals, incessant rhythm guitars, filtered effects, and unshakable melodies” for creating “an incredible feel-good atmosphere.”

-In 2012, Australian music channel Max ranked the song number 790 in their list of the "1000 Greatest Songs of All Time".
+In 2012, Australian music channel Max ranked the song the 790th-greatest song.
 In 2018, Mixmag included it in their list of "The 30 Best Vocal House Anthems Ever".
 In 2019, Insider featured the song in their list of the "102 Songs Everyone Should Listen to in Their Lifetime".
-In 2025, Billboard magazine ranked it number 22 in their list of "The 100 Best Dance Songs of All Time", writing, "When you build your song on a Chic sample, it's guaranteed to be gold, but the pure disco perfection of French band Modjo's "Lady (Hear Me Tonight)" is somehow even more emotionally powerful than the Nile Rogers original.
+In 2025, Billboard ranked the 22nd-best dance song, writing, "When you build your song on a Chic sample, it's guaranteed to be gold, but the pure disco perfection of French band Modjo's 'Lady (Hear Me Tonight)' is somehow even more emotionally powerful than the Nile Rogers original.
 This French Touch love song is tinged with the genre's signature sense of bittersweet melody, giving it a nostalgic sort of sepia tone that plucks on the heartstrings, even if it's your first time hearing it.
 Released in the summer of 2000, it has become a classic of the time period with a walking bassline that begs you to dance across the room, look your crush in the eye and declare your love for all to hear."
+That year, Billboard also ranked it the 15th-best house song.

-In 2024, Norwegian DJ and producer Kygo interpolated the chorus of the song in his single "For Life" featuring British singer Zak Abel and Nile Rodgers, whose 1982 song "Soup for One" with his group Chic was sampled in "Lady (Hear Me Tonight)".
+In 2024, the Norwegian DJ and producer Kygo interpolated the chorus in his single "For Life" featuring British singer Zak Abel and Nile Rodgers, whose 1982 song "Soup for One" with his group Chic was sampled in "Lady (Hear Me Tonight)".